f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

 Using this structure allows you to build your own solutions, to manage BIG-IP quickly as native REST calls are used.

+..
+NOTE:: If you are running this lab independent from Class 1 you will want
+          to restore BIGIP-A from UCS ``bigip-a-module3.ucs``.
+Not restoring BIGIP-A will result in services unable to be accessed and nodes/pool members unavailable.
+The steps for a UCS restore can be found under the **HOWTos: Index** in the content tree on the left side of the Lab Guide

 .. toctree::
    :maxdepth: 1